immutables/immutables.github.io/style.md

 Style could be attached to:

 + Package, where it will affect all classes in the package
-  * It will also affect nested packages unless overriden
+  * It will also affect nested packages unless overridden
 + Top level type, where it will affect this and nested value types
 + Nested value type if this does not contradict top-level style in case of [enclosing](#nesting) class.
 + Annotation, which in turn will serve as style meta-annotation to annotate types and packages.

 `@Value.Style` as inline style will win over meta-annotation style.

-It is always recommended to create one or more meta-annotations for your project and code-bases.
+It is recommended to create one or more style meta-annotations for your projects.
 It will result in a lot less clutter and easier maintenance and upgrades.

 ```java
 import org.immutables.value.Value;